tholonia/tholonia.github.io/_posts/2024-06-16-the-observer-effect.md

 Below is the original, unabridged, unedited transcript of the Q&A, including sources and links.

+_(note, AI sometimes gives bad links :/  I have not check each link myself, yet.
+As I do I will update the bad links)_

 <!--more-->

 ### 1. QUESTION:  You have advanced two hypothetical ideas: 1) the concepts of visibility and perception requires some form of awareness, and that the universe, and all of reality and existence for that matter, is a byproduct of awareness and 2) instances of awareness, in the form of individual Consciousness, interact with each other as a result of their 'perceiving' and 'seeing' each other, giving rise to intelligence.
 Both of these claims appear to support each other in that they both presume the existence of a singularity of awareness,  Would you say that is correct?